syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

     Foreground = new SolidColorBrush(Colors.White),
     IsAllDay = true,
 });
-//Adding the schedule appointment collection to the ItemsSource of SfScheduler Schedule.ItemsSource = scheduleAppointmentCollection;
+//Adding the schedule appointment collection to the ItemsSource of SfScheduler.
+Schedule.ItemsSource = scheduleAppointmentCollection;
 {% endhighlight %}
 {% endtabs%}